bzdgn/dutch-grammar-for-english-speakers/README.md

-Dutch Grammar For English Learners
+Dutch Grammar For English Speakers
 ==================================
 These are my dutch grammar notes while I'm learning Dutch.
 I find it useful for others thus, I've created this repository.
 I hope that especially expats in Netherlands find this repository useful.